 So, how can women gain insights on the impact these fluctuating hormones have on their health and wellbeing over their life, or if their hormones are fluctuating as they should?

 In this article we take a look at the impact hormone variations during the menstrual cycle can have on women’s wellbeing.
 We also provide a solution for women wanting to tune into their hormones.
-Whether it’s to improve and optimise overall wellbeing and exercise performance, navigate perimenopause or help manage conditions dependent on female hormones such as fertility issues, PCOS, or PMS – our new Female Hormone Mapping product can help.
+Whether it’s to improve and optimise overall wellbeing and exercise performance, navigate perimenopause or help manage conditions dependent on female hormones such as fertility issues, PCOS, or PMS – our new advanced female hormone blood test, MyFORM™, can help.
 Keep on reading to find out more.